smikitky/node-multi-integer-range/README.md

 [[-Infinity, Infinity]] // all integers
 [] // empty

 // These are NOT normalized.
-Don't pass them to append() and such!
+Don't pass them to append() and others!
 [[3, 1]] // min is larger than max
 [[7, 9], [1, 4]] // not in the ascending order
 [[1, 5], [3, 7]] // there is an overlap of ranges